majdal/modex/wiki/Features.md

 1. Forking of models
   * if we are supporting _any_ model in _any_ language, then in general this is impossible: to fork a model you must fork that codebase.
 But we can ease the pain if we make setting up the server on your own machine easier and help model writers make their models easier to fork (by reducing or including dependencies)
+1. (painlessly) Locally runnable:
   1. Windows installer
   2. Mac installer
   3. Clean builds for linux, and attempts to get it into package managers (especially arch and debian)
 2. Datasource mashups (so, Stanford should be able to host a repo of websocket-accessible (well, maybe RESTful, and then we wrap that in websockets) data sources
+3. Examples of mashups taking modex-server sources + links at data.gc.ca to do model validation (or to do model invalidation!)

 ## V3.5
 1. More unit tests

-# Unknowns

-How do we support model validation?
-It seems like that is a very natural and "why didn't you support **that**" [use case](UseCases.md), but it also necessarily involves pulling in non-model data; can